Top 10 Fastest Cat Breeds in the World

 Savannah

-The Savannah cat is a hybrid breed, created by crossing a domestic cat with an African serval.
-This mix gives them a unique combination of speed, agility, and wild energy.
-Savannah cats are incredibly fast runners and can leap to great heights, thanks to their long, powerful legs.
+The Savannah cat is a mix of a domestic cat and an African serval.
+This mix gives them a one-of-a-kind mix of speed, agility, and wild energy.
+Savannah cats can run very fast and jump very high because their legs are long and strong.

 5. Oriental Shorthair